MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 Power BI Desktop lets you uncover further trends by interacting with visuals that cross-highlight and filter each other.
 For more information, see [Filtering and Highlighting in Reports](power-bi-reports-filters-and-highlighting.md).

-Because of the relationship between your queries, interactions with one visualization will affect the other visualizations from both queries.
+Because of the relationship between your queries, interactions with one visualization will affect all the other visualizations on the page.

 On the map visualization, select the circle centered in **Canada**.
-Note that the other two visualizations filter to show LineTotals and Quantities just for Canada.
+Note that the other two visualizations filter to highlight the line totals and order quantities just for Canada.

 ![Sales data filtered for Canada](media/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed/22.png)

-If you select one of the products in the Quantity by ProductName chart, the map and line charts filter to reflect the Line Totals just for that product.
+If you select one of the products in the **Quantity by ProductName** chart, the map and the date chart filter to reflect the data for that product, and if you select one of the dates in the **LineTotal by OrderDate** chart, the map and the product chart filter to show the data for that date.
+>[!TIP]
+>To deselect a selection, select it again, or select one of the other visualizations.

 ## Complete Sales Analysis report

-Your Sales Report combines data from the Products.xlsx Excel file and the Northwind OData feed, with report visuals that help analyze sales information for different countries, timeframes, and products.
+Your completed Sales Report combines data from the Products.xlsx Excel file and the Northwind OData feed, with report visuals that help analyze sales information for different countries, timeframes, and products.
 When your report is ready, you can [upload it to Power BI service](desktop-upload-desktop-files.md) to share it with other Power BI users.

 ## Next steps
 * [Read other Power BI Desktop tutorials](http://go.microsoft.com/fwlink/?LinkID=521937)